gardener/documentation/website/documentation/guides/applications/secure-seccomp/_index.md

 configmap/seccomp-profile created
 ```

-The next steps is to create the `DaemonSet` seccomp installer.
+The next steps is to create the `DaemonSet` Seccomp installer.
 It's going to copy the policy from above in `/var/lib/kubelet/seccomp/my-profile.json`.

 Create a file called `seccomp-installer.yaml` with the following content: